 officially released are signed against the author's GPG key

-.
-For a package
+For the corresponding package

-signature check out here
+signatures check out here

 News & Events

 for latest major events.
 You can also subscribe to this mailing-list